beoite/GodotRuntimeInspector/README.md

 # GodotRuntimeInspector

 <p>
-View field, property and method information for scripts attached to Nodes in the godot game engine.
+View field, property and method information for scripts attached to Nodes in the Godot game engine.
 </p>

 <p>
-    I made this to learn about Godot Engine [1] and Dear ImGui [2].
-The Scene GodotRuntimeInspector/GodotRuntimeInspector.tscn has a demo, or you can get a windows build here, https://lackendara.itch.io/godotruntimeinspector
     The files here are a c# godot project, if you want to use it:
 </p>